- Home

 Managing symptoms

-One of the main aims of having palliative treatment is the relief of symptoms.
+One of the main aims of palliative treatment is to relieve your symptoms.
 These symptoms can impact your quality of life and be distressing for your family.
-While it may not be possible to alleviate all symptoms, the suggestions below can help make you as comfortable as possible.
-It may take time to find the most effective treatment – let your palliative care team know if a treatment is not working, as they may be able to offer an alternative.
-For more information and support, call Cancer Council 13 11 20.
+While it may not be possible to lessen all of your symptoms, the suggestions in this section can help make you as comfortable as possible.
+It may take time to find the most effective treatment.
+Let your palliative care team know if a treatment is not working, as they may offer an alternative.
+For more information and links to support, call Cancer Council 13 11 20.

 Learn more about managing: